UK Democracy Fund

 What we will not fund

-• Partisan activities: The Fund operates on a non-partisan basis supporting applicants to encourage people to register to vote and encouraging people to vote but not for anyone in particular – see Electoral Commission guidance.
+• Partisan activities: The Fund operates on a non-partisan basis.
+We support grantees to encourage people to register to vote and to turn out to vote, but not for anyone or any party in particular – see Electoral Commission guidance.
 We will want to talk to applicants about how they will ensure their planned activities are non-partisan, taking account of content, tone, timing and calls to action.

-• By-elections and local election activity: we will not fund by-elections or local election activities unless we are learning or testing something specifically that will enhance closing the participation gap and can be built upon at the next General Election, or in our plans for reform.
+• By-elections and local election activity: we will not fund by-elections or local election activities unless we are learning or testing something that will close the participation gap and/or can be built upon in our plans for voting systems reform.

-• Small-scale outreach work: we will not support small-scale campaigns, unless they seek to generate new learning on how to reach a specific audience, or clearly demonstrate how they will contribute to new evidence in the field.
+• Small-scale outreach work: similarly, we will not support small-scale campaigns, unless they seek to generate new learning on how to reach a specific audience, or clearly demonstrate how they will contribute to new evidence to support our goals.

 How does the UK Democracy Fund operate?

 The Fund operates on an independent and strictly non-partisan basis.
-It does not seek to influence the outcome of an election.
+It does not seek to influence the outcome of elections.

 The Fund is operated and managed by JRRT.